gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 ```

 **5. Add endpoint for deleting items**
 Since we are now so skilled in writing endpoints lets go ahead and also create the endpoint for removing a product.
-The only tricky part about removing is that the request might not remove all products in once.
+The only tricky part about removing is that the request might not remove all products at once.
 E.g. If we have 10 Red Hat Fedoras and the request just decreases 3 we should not remove the Shopping Cart item, but instead lower the quantity to 7.

 Again in the `src/main/java/com/redhat/coolstore/CartServiceVerticle.java` file add the following at the `//TODO: Add handler for removing an item from the cart`